nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func Put(container []byte, signature interop.Signature, publicKey interop.PublicKey, token []byte)
 ```

-Put method creates a new container if it has been invoked by Alphabet nodes of the Inner Ring\.
-Otherwise\, it produces containerPut notification\.
+Put method creates a new container if it has been invoked by Alphabet nodes of the Inner Ring.
+Otherwise, it produces containerPut notification.

-Container should be a stable marshaled Container structure from API\.
-Signature is a RFC6979 signature of the Container\.
-PublicKey contains the public key of the signer\.
-Token is optional and should be a stable marshaled SessionToken structure from API\.
+Container should be a stable marshaled Container structure from API.
+Signature is a RFC6979 signature of the Container.
+PublicKey contains the public key of the signer.
+Token is optional and should be a stable marshaled SessionToken structure from API.

 ##### PutContainerSize